Skip to main content

 What if my spouse has a criminal record?+

-A criminal record can make the sponsored spouse inadmissible to Canada independently of the sponsorship application.
-The sponsored spouse may need a Temporary Resident Permit (TRP) or Criminal Rehabilitation approval before or alongside the sponsorship application.
-Consult an immigration lawyer if this applies to your situation.
+A criminal record abroad can make a sponsored partner inadmissible to Canada independently of the sponsorship.
+Depending on the situation, the partner may need a Temporary Resident Permit (TRP) or Criminal Rehabilitation before or alongside the application.
+Because outcomes turn on the specific offence and timing, consider speaking with a licensed immigration lawyer or a CICC-regulated consultant; a visa officer decides admissibility.

 💰 Calculate your exact fees

-Use our fee calculator to get a personalized breakdown of all government fees for your spousal sponsorship application.
+Use our fee calculator to get a detailed breakdown of all government fees for your spousal sponsorship application.

 Open Fee Calculator → Free